JamieMcCullough/JamieMcCullough.github.io/pages/data_blueshear.md

 <a class="radius button small" download="chain_blue_noia_hm20tagn76_83.txt" href="https://github.com/jmccull/jmccull.github.io/blob/main/dataproducts_blueshear/chain_blue_noia_hm20tagn76_83.txt?raw=true"><strong>Download Chain</strong> ›</a><br>
 </p>
 ### Calibration for the blue sample
+<table>
-For more information, see Table I in the paper.
+  <caption>For more information, see Table I in the paper.
 These galaxies have different redshift distributions and shear calibration than the fiducial Y3 analysis.
-You can see the changes summarized here:
+You can see the changes summarized here.</caption>
-<table>
-  <caption>&lt;table&gt; defines an HTML table</caption>
   <colgroup>
     <col span="1" style="width: 20%;">
     <col span="1" style="width: 20%;">